Satsuki Katayama

-Satsuki Katayama (born Tomonaga; 9 May 1959) is a Japanese politician serving in Japan's House of Councillors, having been elected in July 2010 as a candidate for the Liberal Democratic Party (LDP).
+Satsuki Katayama (9 May 1959) is a Japanese politician serving in Japan's House of Councillors, having been elected in July 2010 as a candidate for the Liberal Democratic Party (LDP).
 She previously represented the Shizuoka 7th district in the House of Representatives for one term from 2005 until 2009.
-She has served as the Minister of Finance since 21 October 2025.
-Katayama is the first woman to serve in the role.
+She has served as the first woman Minister of Finance since 21 October 2025 in the first and second Takaichi cabinet.

 Early life and career

 Katayama was born in Urawa, Saitama Prefecture (later Urawa-ku, Saitama).
 She studied law at the University of Tokyo, where she was chosen Miss Tokyo University (Miss Tōdai).

 After graduation in 1982, Katayama joined the Ministry of Finance.
 During her time at the Ministry, Satsuki Katayama attended and graduated from École nationale d'administration in France.
 She served in the ministry for more than twenty years and was the first woman to become a budget examiner in the Budget Bureau.